Orochi13479/mobileSquareTracker/README.md

 robot with noise in the observation.

 # Running the Simulation
-### Running the Simulation
+To Launch the simulator and run the Square Following script open a terminal and input the below:

 ```
 export TURTLEBOT3_MODEL=waffle
 roslaunch turtlebot3_gazebo turtlebot3_warehouse.launch
 ```

-Once launhed Run the provided script in MATLAB 2021b using ROS melodic
+Once launched Run the provided script,imageProcessing.m, in MATLAB 2021b using ROS melodic.

+PROJECT HAS ONLY BEEN TESTED IN MATLAB 2021b USING ROS melodic.